 Complaints of faulty seals on ballot papers prompt delay in vote re-run that was scheduled for next month.

-The election, which was planned for October, had to be pushed back to December.
+The court ordered a repeat election, which was planned to go ahead in October, but had to be pushed back to December.

-Van der Bellen had warned that Hofer’s recent soft EU stance only masks his wish to destroy the bloc, in line with like-minded populist movements in France and Germany.
+Van der Bellen, the Green Party’s candidate, had warned that Hofer’s recent soft EU stance only masks his wish to destroy the bloc, in line with like-minded populist movements in France and Germany.

 On the migration issue, Van der Bellen stands by the many Austrians who have spontaneously formed grassroots projects to help arriving refugees and migrants.